gbrammer/golfir/golfir/data/psf/README.md

 Empirical PSFs drizzled from the `GOLF` HST+Spitzer fields.

-PSFs are created for each individual AOR by drizzling 30" cutouts centered around  GAIA DR2 stars, where the centers are taken as the proper GAIA positions incorporating GAIA proper motions projected to the observation epoch.
+PSFs are created for each individual AOR by drizzling 30" cutouts centered around GAIA DR2 stars, where the centers are taken as the GAIA positions incorporating GAIA proper motions projected to the observation epoch.

 The PSF files here are provided on a 0.1" pixel scale, drizzled with